CWestBlue/2d-gaming/README.md

   <!--- In html place this tag -->
   <app-game-area></app-game-area>
   ```
   2. Now you can add a player.
-The ObjectComponent.create() takes in a width, height, color or image url, x position, y position, a gameAreaObject, what type it is color or image.
+The ObjectComponent takes in a gameAreaObject, wdith, height, color or image url, x position, y position, a type (color/image/text).
   ```typescript
     this.player =
     new ObjectComponent(this.gameArea, 20, 20, 'green', 150, 150, this.gameArea, 'color');